 Wilson, BYU beats No. 24 USC 30-27 in overtime

-Zach Wilson threw for 280 yards and a touchdown and ran for another score for BYU (2-1), which won at Tennessee last week.
-Ty'Son Williams added 99 yards on 19 carries.
+Zach Wilson threw for 280 yards and a touchdown while running for another score, Ty'Son Williams had 99 yards rushing, and the Cougars (2-1) capitalized on three crucial turnovers.

-The Trojans went up 24-17 on a 30-yard TD catch by Michael Pittman, Jr. early in the fourth quarter.
-USC went 92 yards in 13 plays after stopping Ghanwoloku for a 1-yard gain on 4th-and-2 from the Trojan 9.
+"We knew those were going to be there," BYU coach Kalani Sitake said.
+"We knew we were going to have some opportunities to make some turnovers."

+The Trojans' Chase McGrath tied the game 27-all when he connected on a 52-yard field goal with 1:43 left in regulation.
+But those were the only points they scored over the final 10:44 of regulation and overtime, their offense going stale when they needed it the most.

+"I just want to be a playmaker," Ghanwoloku said.
+"Offense, defense, special teams — I just go a hundred (percent).
+It doesn't matter.
+Just making plays no matter what."

+The Trojans took the lead early in the fourth quarter, when they stopped Ghanwoloku a yard short of the first down on fourth-and-2 and proceeded to march 92 yards the other way.
+Michael Pittman Jr. hauled in a 30-yard touchdown pass to give USC a 24-17 advantage.

-Wilson gave the Cougars a 27-24 lead with 5:41 left in the quarter on a 16-yard run that was set up when the quarterback evaded a sack to hit Gunner Romney with a 35-yard pass.
+Wilson gave the Cougars the lead back with 5:41 left in regulation when he ran 16 yards for a touchdown.
+The score was set up by Wilson evading a sack and hitting Gunner Romney for 35 yards.

-Chase McGrath tied it up on a 52-yard field goal for USC with 1:43 left in regulation.
+"He's a great football player," Trojan defensive tackle Jay Tufele said of the Cougars' second-year quarterback, who has been dynamic ever since becoming the starter.
+"He's versatile."

 THE TAKEAWAY

 USC: Slovis and the Trojan offense had plenty of issues after dominating Stanford last week.
-USC threw a single pass in the third quarter and Slovis had a pair of costly interceptions in the first quarter.
-The Trojans netted just a field goal on their final three drives in regulation.
-They have a four-game losing streak in the state of Utah.
+Slovis threw a pair of interceptions in the first quarter, and the Trojans threw a single pass in the third quarter.
+They netted just a field goal on their final three drives in regulation — the one that sent the game to overtime.

-BYU: An inability to finish long drives was a problem for the Cougars for a third straight game.
+BYU: An inability to finish long drives ended up being a problem for the Cougars for a third straight game.
+BYU had to rely on key defensive stops late to sneak away with another close victory.

 POLL IMPLICATIONS